NFT Comparison: Solana Vs. Polygon Vs. Ethereum. What Is The Best?

 Unlike fungible tokens that are equal in value, such as cryptocurrencies and fiat money, NFTs are usually one of a kind.
 They can’t be traded, generating a sense of digital scarcity.

 For that matter, NFTs come with dedicated ownership rights, as they can only have one owner at a time.
 Both the creator and the owner can register information inside the NFT’s metadata, making it easy to verify and transfer the ownership.
+Also, NFT is used a lot in gaming industry.

 NFTs can be understood as a further step of cryptocurrency technology.
 They have been revealed to be a highly efficient method to convert a physical asset into digital and are specially used in the art and real estate industries.
 Some of its most notable benefits are: